nina-mir/d3-files-tutorials/Excercise/excercise-2.md

 ### Problem.
 1

 You should now be familiar with the process of creating bar charts in d3.js.
 The challenges in this questions are:
-- Data manipulation using a CSV dataset
+- Using a CSV dataset.
 - Creating two different plots (vertical bars for the 50 states + D.C. and a horizontal line representing the avg.
-US median income in 2017) on the same figure
+US median income in 2017) on the same figure.
-- Making sure that the x-axis' label representing the states names are readable as the y-axis values (hint: you would need to rotate the state's names to fit them under the x-axis)
+- Making sure that the x-axis' label representing the states names are readable as the y-axis values (hint: you would need to rotate the state's names to fit them under the x-axis).
 - Implementing a hover effect-1: Upon mouse cursor entering a bar, that bar needs to change color and the x-axis label associated with it needs to become bold font-weight.
 - Implementing a hover effect-2: Upon mouse cursor exiting a bar, that bar needs to revert its color to its original color and its assciated x-axis label's font needs to have a regular font-weight.
 > [!Note]